©Olivier Papegnies

 Shortly after the massive influx of Rohingya into Bangladesh, as of now the world’s largest refugee crisis, in September 2017, Médecins du Monde began medical treatment in camps.

-Since 2018, when the emergency response took hold, our support has shifted to outreach to people who need medical care but cannot make it to clinics to help them access healthcare.
+Since 2018, when the emergency response took hold, our support shifted to outreach to people who need medical care but cannot make it to clinics to help them access healthcare.

 As time of their refuge goes by, we have been working on awareness raising activities for disease prevention and health maintenance / promotion in the community, and nurturing community support mechanism.
 MdM works with Rohingya volunteers so that they themselves educate and empower their peers.